matrix1001/welpwn/README.md

 assert ctx.recv() == 'test\n' # check if correct
 ```

+You may have noticed that there is a `ctx.libc` in the script.
+Let me explain what it does.

+If you are debugging the local binary, `ctx.libc` will return exactly the `ELF` object of the libc which is loaded by the binary. (system libc or remote libc)

+If you are exploiting remote target, it will return the `ELF` of `ctx.remote_libc`.

 ### Pre-brute-force

 Still debug again and again with challenges which need brute force ?
 Try this.